 No two buildings are the same and it can be difficult to understand if mobile service is operating at an acceptable level due to the nature of its geographical location, number of floors and even the specific materials used in its construction.
 Certain locations within office complexes, such as simulation labs or lecture halls, will likely have a higher dependency on connectivity that can cause significant disruption when it doesn’t meet demand.
 This creates the need to understand service levels by rooms and areas and not just the estate as a whole.
 Having this information will prove essential when it comes to making cost-effective improvement decisions regarding any required rollout of Wi-Fi hotspots or DAS systems.

-To learn more about MSS, visit our web page here and request an overview today!
+To learn more about Surveyor, visit our web page here and request an overview today!